Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Gamma-rays and Neutrinos from pp Collisions

 \section{Gamma-rays and Neutrinos from pp Collisions}

-Collisions between CRp and thermal protons are able to produce pions if the CRp energy exceeds the threshold value of $E_p\simeq 1.4$GeV.
+Collisions between CRp and thermal protons are able to produce pions if the CRp energy exceeds the threshold value of $E_p\simeq 1.4$ GeV.
 The reaction channels of pp collisions are:

 where $a$ is generally equal to $b$ and they denote the number of pions produced in the reaction.
-Those pions are very short-lived, and will instantly decay:
+The pions are very short-lived, and will instantly decay:

-All of these reactions are finished instantaneously.
-The decay of neutral pions induces a lower limit of $h\nu \sim70$ MeV for the gamma-ray photons, which is a characteristic signature for the pion-decay as in Fermi bubbles (\citealt{su2010, crocker2011, mou2015}).
+The decay of neutral pions induces a lower limit of $\Egm \sim70$ MeV for the gamma-rays, which is a characteristic signature for the pion-decay as in Fermi bubbles (\citealt{su2010, crocker2011, mou2015}).
 The decay of charged pions generates secondary high-energy electrons/positrons, which can also provide gamma-rays by the inverse Compton scattering on soft photons and the bremsstrahlung process.

-For pp collisions with protons only, the number of the secondary stable particles (including gamma-rays, electrons/positrons, and neutrinos) produced per unit time can be calculated by the following formula: \be \frac{dN_f(E_f)}{dE_f}= \int_{T_p} \frac{d\sigma(T_p, E_f)}{dE_f} v_p \nh \Np(T_p) dT_p , \ee in which $f$ represent the species of secondary particles ($\gamma$, $\epm$, $\nue$, $\anue$, $\num$ and $\anum$), $\frac{d\sigma(T_p, E_f)}{dE_f}$ is the inclusive cross section as a function of both incident CRp's kinetic energy and the secondary particle's energy, $v_p \simeq c$ is the velocity of CRp, $\nh$ is the number density of thermal Hydrogen atom/nucleus, and the expression of $\Np(T_p)$ is given by Eq.
-10. Considering the heavier elements (mainly Helium) will increase the above value by $\sim 50\%$ (\citealt{mori1997}).
+For pp collisions with protons only, the number of the secondary stable particles (including gamma-rays, electrons/positrons, and neutrinos) produced per unit time can be calculated by the following formula: \be \frac{dN_f(E_f)}{dE_f}= \int_{T_p} \frac{d\sigma(T_p, E_f)}{dE_f} v_p \nh \Np(T_p) dT_p , \ee in which $f$ represents the species of secondary particles ($\gamma$, $\epm$, $\nue$, $\anue$, $\num$ and $\anum$), $\frac{d\sigma(T_p, E_f)}{dE_f}$ is the inclusive cross section as a function of both incident CRp's kinetic energy and the secondary particle's energy, $v_p \simeq c$ is the velocity of CRp, $\nh$ is the number density of thermal Hydrogen atom/nucleus, the expression of $\Np(T_p)$ is given by equation \ref{eqNp}, and $T_p\equiv E_p-m_p c^2$.
+The heavier elements (mainly Helium) will increase the above value by $\sim 50\%$ (\citealt{mori1997}).

 In a volume V, the total number of the secondary stable particles generation rate is: \be